Can

 the cameras to see through it) yet it picks out light beams like

 smoke does.
-Don't be confused with cheap hazers which are actually
+There is a glut of cheap hazers which are actually no

-no more than a small smoke machine with a fan.
-We don't sell those.
+more than a small smoke machine with a fan which inevitably produce a very cloudy, 'clumpy' effect.
+We don't sell those

 What is the